|MapGazer – Coordinate formats|

 Displayed formatsYou may select the format that MapGazer uses for displaying coordinates using the Settings → Coordinate formats menu items, which lets you choose between:

-MapGazer accepts all the above formats when parsing entered coordinates, as in the Map → Go to coordinates dialog (available from menus, or press the ‘g’ key):
+MapGazer accepts all the ‘Degrees’ formats above (but not the UTM format) when parsing entered coordinates, as in the Map → Go to coordinates dialog (available from menus, or press the ‘g’ key):

-It also accepts a number of variations, including:
+It also accepts a number of variations on the degrees formats, including:

 A more formal description of what is accepted is below.
 Here are some examples: